ddelange/pipgrip/README.md

 [![black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)
 <!-- [![codecov](https://codecov.io/gh/ddelange/pipgrip/branch/master/graph/badge.svg?token=<add_token_here>)](https://codecov.io/gh/ddelange/pipgrip) -->

 [pipgrip](https://github.com/ddelange/pipgrip) is a lightweight pip dependency resolver with deptree preview functionality based on the [PubGrub algorithm](https://medium.com/@nex3/pubgrub-2fb6470504f), which is also used by [poetry](https://github.com/python-poetry/poetry).
-For one or more [PEP 508](https://www.python.org/dev/peps/pep-0508/) dependency specifications, pipgrip recursively fetches/builds the Python wheels necessary for version solving, and optionally discovers and renders the full resulting dependency tree.
+For one or more [PEP 508](https://www.python.org/dev/peps/pep-0508/) dependency specifications, pipgrip recursively fetches/builds the Python wheels necessary for version solving, and optionally renders the full resulting dependency tree.

 <!-- why is it different from poetry?
   why is it different from pipdeptry?